 The engineering team researches part vendors to find the part that they need.

-Purchasing researches the part for cost and availability and assign a company part number to it.
+Purchasing researches the part for cost and availability and assigns a company part number to it.

 The CAD department uses part data gathered by engineering to develop preliminary library parts for schematic and layout.